The Best Photography Books as an Inspiration

 These are just my recommendation of Photography Books the will definitely help you in understanding and becoming a master yourself.

 The list contains the more popular photography books of the most well-known names.
 I’d still advise you to search in your local bookstore for some hidden gems.
 Good Photography doesn’t have to come from the “big names”.
-There are a lot of unknown photographers out there that deserve to share their projects too.
+There are a lot of unknown photojournalists out there that deserve to share their documentary projects too.